 The Importance of a Skilled Juvenile Defense Attorney

 Your child must be represented by an experienced Pennsylvania juvenile crime lawyer for the adjudication stage of the case.
-Having a skilled juvenile criminal defense attorney at your child’s side is especially important in cases where your child has been falsely accused of a crime.
+Having a skilled juvenile criminal defense attorney at your child’s side is especially important in cases where the police have falsely accused your child of a crime.

-For these reasons, a trained lawyer is needed when the prosecutor pursues charges without sufficient evidence that a crime has occurred.
+For these reasons, an experienced defense attorney for juveniles is needed when the prosecutor pursues charges without sufficient evidence that a crime has occurred.

 What is a Motion to Suppress Evidence in Juvenile Case?